 The History of Caviar

-The origin of the word caviar is heavily disputed.
+Caviar experts often debate the origin of the word caviar.
 The ancient Greeks served “avyron” at lavish occasions, while others claim that the Turks were the first to coin the word “Khavyar.”
 References to caviar date back to antiquity when Phoenician, Egyptian and Roman coastal populations began to salt and pickle sturgeon eggs.

 Persians coined the term “Chav-jar” or “cake of power,” as they considered caviar to be a stimulant that increased their endurance and force.
 They were the first population known to consume sturgeon eggs, benefiting from the incredible resources provided by the Caspian Sea and its nearby rivers.
 Following the great commercial routes of Central Europe, caviar made its first appearance at the Russian court quickly becoming the preferred delicacy of their royal Czars.
 Caviar slowly acquired popularity in Europe, where it became a delicacy of Aristocrats.